Can you recycle window envelopes? What about bubble wrap envelopes? Let’s investigate.

 - Remove the window from the envelope and shred the paper.
 This paper can then be placed in your composter.
 The minimal amount of adhesive used in envelopes should break down easily in your composter.
 See this guide on how to compost if you’re new to composting!

-Other good ideas to reduce the amount of envelopes coming in to your home are:
+Other good ideas to reduce the number of envelopes coming into your home are:

 - Opt out of junk mail